hchood/new_releases/README.md

 * Anything else?
 I need to link to each album's page.

-Once complete, I can move on to the next user story.
+Once complete, I can refactor!
+And then move on to the next user story.

+Our third user story has some more complicated pieces.

+* First, I'd try to get the base case working: Let's assume that any input is OK.
+* Now, let's make sure that users can't submit an album without a name.
+Then, we can add a validation for description, and so forth until we've hit all of our validations.